Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: Introdution

-Reconfigurable intelligent surface (RIS) is considered as a promising technology to address the aforementioned challenges\cite{pan2022overview}.
-An RIS is a planar array made up of many passive reflecting elements with controllable phase shifts\cite{wu2021intelligent}.
-Consequently, the RIS can not only reconfigure the wireless channels but also provide the line-of-sight (LoS) links for both communication and sensing {tasks} in dead zones~\cite{chepuri2023integrated}.
-Recent studies have explored the integration of RIS into the MA-assisted DFRC systems\cite{ma2024movable,wu2025movable}.
+{Reconfigurable intelligent surface (RIS) is considered as a promising technology to address the aforementioned challenges\cite{pan2022overview}.
+A RIS is a planar array made up of many passive reflecting elements with controllable phase shifts\cite{wu2021intelligent}.
+Consequently, the RIS can not only reconfigure the wireless channels but also provide the line-of-sight (LoS) links for transmission {tasks} in dead zones.
+Recent studies have initially explored the integration of RIS into the MA-assisted DFRC systems\cite{ma2024movable,wu2025movable}.
 Specifically, an MA-assisted secure transmission scheme for the RIS-DFRC systems was investigated in \cite{ma2024movable}.
 The authors in \cite{wu2025movable} focused on maximizing the minimum beampattern gain for the MA-based RIS-DFRC systems.
-Nevertheless, these models are relatively simple, considering only clutter-free environments \cite{ma2024movable} or focusing on designing the transmitter \cite{wu2025movable}, which inevitably leads to the degraded communication and sensing performance.
-Furthermore, these works typically assume perfect knowledge of the target locations and communication channels, and the role of MAs in robust transmission has not been thoroughly unveiled.
-As a result, to fully unlock the potential of the MA technique, a unified MA-based transceiver design framework to tackle these issues is greatly desirable.
+Nevertheless, these models are relatively simple, considering only clutter-free environments~\cite{ma2024movable} or focusing on designing the transmitter \cite{wu2025movable}, which inevitably leads to degraded communication and sensing performance.
+Furthermore, these works typically assume perfect knowledge of target locations and communication channels, and the impact of sensing and communication channel errors has not been thoroughly studied yet.
+Although robust designs under imperfect CSI in DFRC systems \cite{liu2022outage,10443657,10497104} and RIS-aided systems \cite{10870062,9180053,10810484}, respectively, have been extensively investigated, existing approaches cannot be directly applied to MA-enhanced systems due to the complex field-response channel model and unique spatial coupling between continuous antenna positions and channel uncertainty.
+As a result, to fully unlock the potential of MAs, a unified MA-based transceiver design framework to tackle these issues is greatly desirable. }